-Wherever possible a problem solving approach will be adopted by children and adults to resolve differences.
+Wherever possible, a problem-solving approach will be adopted by children and adults to resolve differences.
 Sanctions may still need to be used but the decision is shared and explained.

-Where unacceptable behaviour becomes a persistent problem in an individual affecting his/her work, then a behaviour record will be kept.
+Where unacceptable behaviour becomes a persistent problem in an individual affecting his/her work, then a behaviour record will be kept (either Level 1 or Level 2 as outlined below).
 We will seek the support and co-operation of parents/carers.
 We will involve parents for feedback on positive behaviour as well as unacceptable behaviour.